WAYNE McGREGOR CBE

 The Telegraph

-Wayne McGregor is Professor of Choreography at Trinity Laban Conservatoire of Music and Dance and has Honorary Doctorates from Plymouth University, University of Leeds, University of Chester, and UAL, and is part of the Circle of Cultural Fellows at King’s College London.
+Wayne McGregor is Professor of Choreography at Trinity Laban Conservatoire of Music and Dance and has Honorary Doctorates from Plymouth University (2013), University of Leeds (2016), University of Chester (2019), University of the Arts London (2019), and Royal College of Art (2023), and is part of the Circle of Cultural Fellows at King’s College London.
 In 2017 he was awarded an Honorary Fellowship of the British Science Association.
-He is Vice President of the Roundhouse, a Trustee of Aerowaves, and Patron of The Place and the Lisa Ullman Travel Scholarship.
 McGregor topped the list for dance in The Progress 1000 celebration of London’s most influential people in 2018.
-He became an Arts Foundation Ambassador in 2019 and from 2021, will be the Director of Dance for the Venice Biennale until 2024.
+In 2021 he was appointed the Director of Dance for the Venice Biennale, a position he will hold until 2024.

-McGregor's work has earned him a multitude of awards including four Critics' Circle Awards, two Time Out Awards, two South Bank Show Awards, two Olivier Awards, a prix Benois de la Danse and two Golden Mask awards.
+McGregor's work has earned him a multitude of awards including four Critics' Circle Awards, two Time Out Awards, three South Bank Show Awards, two Olivier Awards, a Prix Benois de la Danse and two Golden Mask awards.
 In 2011 McGregor was awarded a CBE for Services to Dance and in 2021 was honoured with a Lifetime Achievement Award at the Prix de Lausanne.

 Wayne McGregor on HARDtalk, 2012.
 Courtesy of BBC.